A Multi-Scale Decomposition MLP-Mixer for Time Series Analysis: Introduction

 \section{Introduction}

 A time series is a sequence of data points indexed in time order.
 It typically consists of successive numerical observations obtained in a fixed time interval.
-In multivariate time series each observation contains more than one variable which forms the channel dimension.
+In multivariate time series, each observation contains more than one variable, which forms the "channel" dimension.
 With the fast development of sensing and data storage technologies, time series data is now becoming omnipresent in our lives, from weather conditions and urban traffic flow to personal health data monitored by smart wearable devices.
-The analysis of time series data, such as forecasting \cite{li2022lightweight}, missing data imputation \cite{miao2021generative}, anomaly detection \cite{ren2019time,xu2021anomaly}, and classification \cite{cheng2023formertime}, is therefore facilitating more and more real-world applications, and attracts increasing research interest from both the academia and the industry.
+The analysis of time series data, such as forecasting \cite{cui2021metro,tran2020deeptrans,bose2017probabilistic,fang2021mdtp}, missing data imputation \cite{khayati2020mind,miao2021generative,bansal2021missing}, anomaly detection \cite{ren2019time,schmidl2022anomaly,paparrizos2022volume,paparrizos2022tsb}, and classification \cite{cheng2023formertime,chowdhury2022tarnet,lee2008traclass}, is therefore facilitating more and more real-world applications, and attracts increasing research interest from both the academia and the industry.

 In contrast to images and natural languages, time series data is characterized by its special composition and complex temporal patterns or correlations.
-Specifically, each data point in a time series is actually a superposition of various underlying temporal patterns plus noise at that time.
-To better model and analyze it, it is hence important to decompose the time series into disentangled components corresponding to different temporal patterns \cite{west1997time, hyndman2018forecasting}.
-Furthermore, time series data carries the semantic information of the temporal patterns in local consecutive data points termed \emph{sub-series}, instead of in individual data point \cite{wu2023timesnet,nie2023time,wang2023micn,zeng2023transformers}.
-The temporal patterns may also be in multiple timescales, hence making it important to extract sub-sereis features and model their change in multiple time scales.
+Specifically, each data point in a time series is actually a superposition of various underlying temporal patterns plus noise at that time (Figure \ref{fig:intro}(a)).
+To better model and analyze the data, it is hence important to decompose the data into disentangled components corresponding to different temporal patterns \cite{west1997time,hyndman2018forecasting}.
+Furthermore, time series data carries the semantic information of the temporal patterns in local consecutive data points termed \emph{sub-series}, rather than individual data point \cite{wu2023timesnet,nie2023time,wang2023micn,zeng2023transformers}.
+The temporal patterns are usually in multiple timescales, thus making it important to extract sub-series features and model their changes in multiple time scales (Figure \ref{fig:intro}(b)).
 To make the problem even more complex, multivariate time series may involve intricate correlations between different channels \cite{zhang2023crossformer,han2023capacity}.
 These characteristics all make time series analysis a challenging problem.